go-iiif/go-iiif/README.md

 	}
 ```

 Cache images to a locally available filesystem.
-Until it is possible to read source images from a remote location it's not clear why you would ever do this but I guess that's your business...

 ##### Memory